Trading Possessions for Freedom (Part 2) | How We Afford Full-Time RVing: Budget Included

 *We had Passport America, but never used it.
 We have heard good things about Good Sam mixed reviews on Thousand Trails, but we have never tried those memberships ourselves.

-The budget is designed for a family of four, including two voracious teenagers who often out-eat the adults.
+• The budget is designed for a family of four, including two growing teenagers who often out-eat the adults.

 *We rarely eat out, but we do like to go out for treats like ice cream and coffee which we include in this budget.